 Occasionally Staph hyicus can be involved in facial necrosis - the blackening of the skin of the face that results from teeth damage from litter mates where teeth clipping is not practiced.
 (Fusobacterium necrophorum is the more common cause of this disease).

-Moreover, discreet dermatitis will commonly occur around the head, neck and shoulders of weaned pigs as a result of colonisation of skin wounds - themselves the result of fighting - by Staphylococci that are present on the skin.
+Moreover, discreet dermatitis will commonly occur around the head, neck and shoulders of weaned pigs as a result of colonisation of skin wounds - themselves the result of fighting - by Staph hyicus that is present on the skin.
 This form of the disease will often appear to spread throughout a group of weaners.